TimeWarpEngineering/timewarp-architecture/Source/TimeWarp.Architecture.Template/templates/TimeWarp.Architecture/Documentation/Developer/HowToGuides/HowToWrite_BFF_API_Contracts.md

 #### Public Sealed Partial Class

-Each API contract is encapsulated in a `public sealed partial class`, facilitating separation of concerns and clean organization.
-The `partial` keyword is utilized to allow for mixin code generation.
+The `public sealed partial class` use of the `partial` keyword supports mixin patterns, allowing for extendable code generation without modifying the original class.
+This separation of generated and custom code promotes a clean and maintainable codebase.
+The class names, following CRUD operation prefixes, provide instant clarity on the API's purpose, enabling developers to quickly identify and understand the contract's functionality.

-The Naming follows typical CRUD operation prefixes such as Get, Create, Delete, Update, reflecting the action the API endpoint will perform:
+This naming strategy not only enhances discoverability but also aligns with RESTful design principles, making it easier for new developers to understand the API's functions intuitively.

 \```csharp
 public sealed partial class GetUser